sagemath/trac_to_gh/Issue 7368.md

 # Issue 7368: Further work on isogenies and endomorphisms of elliptic curves

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7368

 Original creator: wuthrich